How To Disable HBA Port on Linux

 • Disable port via FC driver

-Disable HBA Port via FC Driver
+Disable Port via FC Driver

 Disabling devices is too easy on Windows but Linux has own ways for administration.
 The below commands will works if you have QLogic adapter on RHEL/CentOS/Oracle Linux.
 Other vendors may have same ways on their FC driver.

-Unbind HBA Port
+Unbind Port

 First, you should have each port’s PCI bus number.
 So you can find that by the below commands: